python-microscopy/python-microscopy/doc/Exeter/PYME PC install.md

         default = https://code.google.com/p/python-microscopy/
         # default = ssh://csoelle@phy-lmsrv1.ex.ac.uk/src/python-microscopy-exeter

-- this can be done from within workbench 'Settings' dialog and using 'Edit File' button
+- this can be done from within workbench 'File->Settings' dialog and using 'Edit File' button on the 'python-microscopy-exeter repository settings' tab

 - needed to run cython on 'illuminate.pyx'